-In this article we will cover the way to merge or promote a 3PAR StoreServ snapshot in to a base virtual volume.
+In this article, we will cover the way to merge or promote a 3PAR StoreServ snapshot into a base virtual volume.
 The execution of this procedure is done offline so this might bring downtime to your workloads.
-Before going into details, we assume you are already familiar with following technologies:
+Before going into details, we assume you are already familiar with the following technologies:

 - 3PAR StoreServ OS

 - 3PAR Virtual Volumes and Snapshots

 - Any backup software compatible with 3PAR StoreServ

 Definition snapshot: Snapshot is a common industry term denoting the ability to record the state of a storage device at any given moment and preserve that snapshot as a guide for restoring the storage device in the event that it fails.
 A snapshot primarily creates a point-in-time copy of the data.

 Basically, what we’re going to do is restore a snapshot (taken at a certain time) into a virtual volume.